ankitkumargaya/E-Commerce-Analytics-Dashboard/README.md

 ## 📌 Bottom Line

 > The business demonstrates strong commercial growth and a remarkably stable order-economics profile.
-The two things that matter next: protect gross margin as revenue scales, and make metric scope explicit so a slicer-driven number is never mistaken for a business trend.
-Fixing metric governance (P0, low effort) removes the single biggest risk of this dashboard being misread by an executive — and it's also the fastest win on the list.
+The two priorities that matter next: protect gross margin as revenue scales, and document metric scope clearly so every stakeholder reads each KPI the way its DAX logic intends.
+Publishing that documentation (P0, low effort) is the fastest way to strengthen how this dashboard communicates — and it reflects the same rigor already built into the analysis.

 ### Revenue-Led Growth → Margin-Protected, Governance-Backed Growth